cs481-ekh/s25-syncineers/README.md

 ### Running in Electron for Deployment
 To package a new executable with electron first make sure that both NodeJS and NPM are installed (see section Installing and Running)

-First, navigate to the easy_sync directory with the following command: `cd easy_sync`
+Firstly, navigate to the easy_sync directory with the following command: `cd easy_sync`

-Now to install the necessary npm dependencies use the following command: `npm install` This will create a directory named node_modules with all the necessary dependencies
+Then install the necessary npm dependencies use the following command: `npm install` This will create a directory named node_modules with all the necessary dependencies

 To create a new executable using electron run the following commands: